single-cell-data/SOMA/brainstorming.md

 SOMACollection.delete(uri) -> void
 SOMACollection.exists(uri) -> bool   # exists and is a SOMACollection
 soco.close()
-soco.uns -> metadata as a SOMAMapping
+soco.metadata -> metadata as a SOMAMapping
 ```

 > ⚠️ **Issue** - do we need a specific open/close API, or is the object stateless?
 Or is that language/environment-specific?